Jdale28/jordan-dale-scheduler/README.md

 ## Technologies Used:
 *Redux utilized for counter feature for Modal Poll

+*Node.js used for running application and npm commands below:

 *Styled-divs utilized for styling

-*Node.js used for running application and npm commands below:
+*Implemented Media Queries to accomodate iPhoneX or larger

+*React-Bootstrap Modal

 ## Available Scripts